Three injured in area wrecks

-Two Shell Knob residents were injured in a single-vehicle accident at 7:20 a.m.
-Wednesday on Missouri Highway 76, about 8 miles east of Cassville in Barry County, according to the Missouri State Highway Patrol.
+Two Sarcoxie residents were injured in a two-vehicle crash at 8 a.m.
+Friday on Interstate 44, about 2 miles east of Mount Vernon in Lawrence County, according to the Missouri State Highway Patrol.

-The driver of the vehicle, Rebecca A. Boyd, 39, was taken by ambulance to Mercy Hospital Springfield with serious injuries.
-Her passenger, a 16-year-old girl, was taken to the same hospital with minor injuries.
+One of the drivers involved, Adrianna N. Swayne, 18, and her passenger, Chason R. Brookshire, 21, were taken to Cox Urgent Care Clinic in Springfield with minor injuries.

-The patrol said their westbound vehicle slid off the left side of the road and struck a tree.
+Their eastbound car was struck in the rear by an eastbound semitruck driven by Joshua G. Schmidt, 38, of Diamond, causing their car to run off the road and strike a median cable, the patrol said.

-• A Racine teen sustained minor injuries in a single-vehicle accident at 1:50 p.m.
-Wednesday on Missouri Highway 86 at the junction with Route NN in Newton County, the state patrol said.
+• An Arkansas man was injured in a single-vehicle accident at 1:25 a.m.
+Friday on Route H, 2 miles west of Pineville in McDonald County, according to the patrol.

-Richard C. Stotts, 17, was treated for minor injuries at the scene of the accident and released.
+Carl A. Buckner, 18, of Bentonville, Arkansas, sought medical treatment on his own for minor injuries.

-Stotts was driving a westbound pickup truck that ran off the road and overturned, the patrol said.
+Buckner was driving an eastbound car that ran off the road and struck a tree, the patrol said.

 Commented